alex-lane/ai-chatbot/README.md

 # AI Chatbot Landing Page

-This project is a starter Flask application that serves an AI-themed landing page using the Jinja template engine.
+This project is a starter Flask application that serves an AI-themed landing page using the Jinja template engine and Gemini.

 ## Getting Started